NathalieScherf/NathalieScherf/README.md

 ### Hi  👋

-I'm Nathalie, a Web Developer with a passion for teaching!
+I'm Nathalie, a software developer and educator!

-- 🔭 I’m currently working on inspiring others to code!
+- 🔭 I’m currently working on teaching others how to code!
-- 💬 Ask me about JavaScript, React, Learning & Teaching!
+- 💬 Ask me about JavaScript, React, automated testing, learning & teaching!